DNP Admissions - International Students

 - Current curriculum vitae (CV): a complete resume with dated work and practice, honors, awards, publications and presentations

-- Provide three reference letters from professional practice, sealed in envelopes and signed across the envelope seal by the endorsers.
+- Three reference letters from professional practice, sealed in envelopes and signed across the envelope seal by the endorsers.

 3. Arrange for these documents to be sent directly to the School of Nursing: